 Know before you go

-Summer is here and crews are busy on a number of improvements.
+City of Yakima crews are busy on a number of improvements.
 To help you know before you go, current projects and related traffic impacts include:

-Fruitvale Blvd/River Road roundabout opens Aug.
+Fruitvale Blvd/River Road roundabout opened Aug.
 29th

 To manage roundabouts effectively, drivers should: